jurajgreso/sql-data-warehouse/README.md

 This is a comprehensive data warehouse solution in Microsoft SQL Server.
 I have followed the best practices in data engineering and analytics that I learned from Baraa Khatib Salkini, the Lead Data Engineering, Analytics & AI @Mercedes-Benz AG and YouTube Educator ["DataWithBaraa"](https://www.youtube.com/@DataWithBaraa).

+Let's stay in touch!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jurajgreso/).

 ---

 ## 🏗️ Data Architecture